gamemanual0/gm0/source/docs/software/common-issues.rst

 - **ArithmeticException**

-  - Occurs when performing any illegal arithmethic operations such as dividing by zero:
+  - Occurs when performing any illegal arithmetic operations such as dividing by zero:

   .. code:: java